tt219493/ESM-Secondary-Prediction/README.md

 ---

 ### Using ESM Model
-[Pre-trained ESM Model](https://huggingface.co/facebook/esm2_t6_8M_UR50D) using 6 layers and 8M parameters was imported from `HuggingFace` which is the smallest and most lightweight version provided.
+[Pre-trained ESM2 Model](https://huggingface.co/facebook/esm2_t6_8M_UR50D) using 6 layers and 8M parameters was imported from `HuggingFace` which is the smallest and most lightweight version provided.
+This model was imported for use in Token Classification.
 The corresponding tokenizer was also imported and the windowed data was tokenized prior to model input.

 * **Training & Fine-tuning:** 5-fold cross validation was utilized with one version having 5 different models while the other version had one model train on each fold.